5 Things to Know Before Your First Personal Visit at Salem County Jail

 How to deposit funds, commissary, and payment options

-At Salem County Jail, each person in custody has one personal account for commissary purchases, phone charges, and tablet services—any funds you add go to that single account.
-The facility's registration form lists accepted payment types: Voucher/Purchase Order, Money Order, Letter of Intent, and Company Check.
-Many jails also accept online payments, phone payments, on-site kiosks, and mailed payments, though fees and posting times vary by method.
-Before sending money, confirm which deposit options the facility accepts and whether any forms are required—this prevents delays or returned payments.
-If mailing a payment, include the deposit form plus the person's full name and ID number.
-Never send cash.
+Salem County Jail gives each person in custody a single personal account used for commissary purchases, telephone, and tablet services.
+Deposits from family or friends go into that account.
+The facility registration form lists accepted payment types: Voucher/Purchase Order, Money Order, Letter of Intent, and Company Check.
+Deposit options often include online, by phone, at an on-site kiosk, or by mail.
+Processing times and fees vary by method.
+Before sending money, confirm the jail's approved deposit method and any required forms so the payment posts correctly.
+If mailing a payment, include the required deposit form plus the inmate's full name and ID number.
+Don't send cash or extra items in the envelope.

 Search for a loved one and send messages and photos in minutes.